Potluck Discussion: Ideal Mental States, Mixing Energy Systems, and Memorable Failures

 Rob Pickels 32:25

-I have a story.
-As always, this one does not involve Honey, what the last one did.
-Okay. poohbear.
-I know I was thinking that when you guys were saying lioness and Pigpen over there, I was like on Pooh Bear.
+I know – I was thinking that when you guys were saying Linus and Pigpen over there, I was like “I’m Pooh Bear”.
 And that’s just a totally different comic strip.

 Grant Holicky 32:40